hai-vr/documentation/docs/research/other/collision-effects.md

 If you throw a bowling ball against a fragile window, the bowling ball should go through the window because it conserves most of its energy.

 The issue is that collisions with all non-moving objects will cause the thrown object to bounce away from it.
-This also applies to some breakable objects that can be moved.
+This also applies to some heavy breakable objects that can be moved.

 The fix that I chose is to save the velocity and angular velocity of thrown objects every physics frame in `FixedUpdate`.
 When an object breaks apart, it needs to inform the other object that collided with it, so that it cancels the bounce and re-applies most of